saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

 Second is that you can use this method to parse the text regardless of how the string is collected.
 It could be coming from a script that uses paramiko, netmiko, a file already stored, a Salt execution module or anything really.

 And lastly, it can benefit you when you are writing test cases for the various parsing methods you have.
-In case your poison is pytest, you could write something like this:
+In case you are using pytest, you could write something like this:

 ```python
 def test_get_version_information():